Skip to main content

 E-Waste Management and Recycling

 Despite efforts to manage e-waste, a significant portion continues to be improperly disposed of or smuggled out of Canada.
 The Environment Journal reports that only 20 percent of Canada's e-waste is recycled properly, indicating a critical gap in e-waste management ([Environment Journal](https://environmentjournal.ca/e-waste-woes-five-ways-canadians-can-increase-e-waste-recycling-rates/)).
-Moreover, e-waste can be hazardous, potentially leaking toxic elements like mercury and lead into the environment, which underscores the importance of effective recycling and disposal practices ([CBC](https://www.cbc.ca/news/science/what-happens-to-the-e-waste-you-drop-off-for-recycling-1.5101357)).
+Moreover, e-waste can be hazardous, potentially leaking toxic elements like mercury and lead into the environment, which underscores the importance of effective recycling and disposal practices.

 In conclusion, the exponential growth of electronic waste in Canada is driven by a combination of consumer behavior, technological progress, and population growth.
 The data indicates a clear trend towards increasing e-waste production, with significant environmental implications if not managed sustainably.
 It is imperative to enhance e-waste recycling and disposal systems to mitigate the adverse effects on the environment and public health.
 Canada must prioritize the development of comprehensive e-waste management strategies, emphasizing reduction, reuse, and recycling, to address this burgeoning environmental challenge.